 - Using Accounting Software for Nonprofits:

 Look into using specialized software developed for a nonprofit’s unique rules.
 This can help mitigate errors, especially when there are large, disparate data sets.
-See how Kiva and Foundation Center deal with this issue.
+See how Kiva deals with this issue.

 - Creating an Annual Operations Budget: